Craniorachischisis: a case report

 Figure 2: 4D ultrasonographic view of the fetus with craniorachischisis; arrow: thoraco-cervical myelomeningocele flash: anencephaly

-Figure 3: posterior view of the fetus at 18 weeks gestational age, demonstrating complete division of the spine and total spina bifida; there is complete failure of neural tube closure, leading to exposure of the spinal cord; the rostral tube has not fused, causing abnormal development and damage to forebrain structures, which are replaced by hemorrhagic tissue; arrow: spina bifida flash: forebrain structure are replaced by hemorrhagic tissue
+Figure 3: posterior view of the fetus at 18 weeks gestational age, demonstrating complete division of the spine and total spina bifida; there is complete failure of neural tube closure, leading to exposure of the spinal cord; the rostral tube has not fused, causing abnormal development and damage to forebrain structures, which are replaced by hemorrhagic tissue; arrow: spina bifida flash: forebrain structure is replaced by hemorrhagic tissue

 Figure 4: frontal view of the fetus showing anencephaly; the orbit is partially formed, with bulging eyes and broad nose